Dreyfus affair: Henry unmasked, the case is rekindled

 On the evening of 13 August 1898, Louis Cuignet, who was attached to the cabinet of Cavaignac, was working by the light of a lamp and observed that the colour of the lines on the "faux Henry" paper header and footer did not correspond with the central part of the document.
 Cavaignac was still trying to find logical reasons for the guilt and conviction of Dreyfus but was not silent on this discovery.
 A board of inquiry was formed to investigate Esterhazy, before which he panicked and confessed his secret reports to Major du Paty de Clam.
 Collusion between the General Staff and the traitor was revealed.
 On 30 August 1898 Cavaignac resigned himself to demanding explanations from Colonel Henry in the presence of Boisdeffre and Gonse.
 After an hour of questioning by the minister himself, Henry broke down and made a full confession.
 He was placed under arrest at the Mont-Valérien fortress, where he killed himself the next day by cutting his own throat with a razor.
 The request for review filed by Lucie Dreyfus could not be rejected.
 Yet Cavaignac said "less than ever!", but the president of the council, Henri Brisson, forced him to resign.
-Despite his apparently entirely involuntary role in the revision of the 1894 trial, Brisson remained convinced that Dreyfus was guilty and made a statement disparaging and offensive to Dreyfus at the Rennes trial.
+Despite his apparently entirely involuntary role in the revision of the 1894 trial Cavaignac remained convinced that Dreyfus was guilty and made a statement disparaging and offensive to Dreyfus at the Rennes trial.

 The anti-revisionists did not consider themselves beaten.
 On 6 September 1898 Charles Maurras published a eulogy of Henry in La Gazette de France in which he called him a "heroic servant of the great interests of the State".
 La Libre Parole, Drumont's antisemitic newspaper, spread the notion of "patriotic fake" ("faux patriotique").
 In December the same newspaper launched a subscription, in favour of his widow, to erect a monument to Henry.
 Each gift was accompanied by pithy, often abusive, remarks on Dreyfus, the Dreyfusards, and the Jews.
 Some 14,000 subscribers, including 53 deputies, sent 131,000 francs.
 On 3 September 1898, Brisson, the president of the council, urged Mathieu Dreyfus to file an application for review of the military court of 1894.
 The government transferred the case to the Supreme Court for its opinion on the past four years of proceedings.

-France was really divided into two, but no more generalization is possible: the Jewish community was little involved, intellectuals were not all Dreyfusards, the Protestants were divided, and Marxists refused to support Dreyfus.
-The split transcended religion and social background, as shown in a cartoon by Caran d'Ache A family dinner: before, "Above all, never talk about it !", after, "They talked about it".
+France was thoroughly divided into two, but several things remain clear: the Jewish community had little involvement, intellectuals were not all Dreyfusards, the Protestants were divided, and Marxists refused to support Dreyfus.
+The split transcended religion and social background, as shown in a cartoon by Caran d'Ache, "A Family Dinner": before, "Above all, never talk about it!"; after, "They talked about it".